 - Documenting your injuries and losses to calculate rightful medical compensation

-- Vigorously pursuing your claims at the negotiating table
+- Vigorously pursuing your drunk driving accident claim at the negotiating table

 - Taking your case to court and to trial if necessary

 What Are the Damages You Can Seek as a San Antonio DUI Victim?

 If you have been involved in a accident with a drunk driver in San Antonio, you can seek financial recovery for losses, including: